achunt2143/W-Launcher/README.md

 1/2/2023 Happy New Year everyone!
 After working on this project some, I have decided that there will be a change in the structure of this work.
 I will be splitting off Just Type development from the launcher to make development easier and more focused.
 Lots of good changes are on the way!
-The launcher will be more simplified, and Just Type will be getting lots more features.
-Link to the Just Type page will be posted once I create the repo.
-Also, webOS Launcher is getting a name change to W Launcher to separate itself from webOS.
+The launcher will be more simplified, and Just Type will be getting lots more features. https://github.com/achunt2143/Just-Type Also, webOS Launcher is getting a name change to W Launcher to separate itself from webOS.

 10/4/2022 Fixed the issue with JT not launching keyboard on start.
 Also added a contacts permission